-Overtime is payable for all hours worked beyond the employee's defined weekly overtime threshold as defined in Article 3, Work Hours.
+Overtime is payable for all hours worked beyond the employee's defined weekly overtime threshold as defined in Article 3 (Hours of Work).

 (c) Flexible Schedule:

 The overtime threshold will be the same as the employee's regular or alternative schedule as set in the timekeeping system.